By Charles M. Skinner, 1896

 The Spell of Creve Coeur Lake

-Not far west of St. Louis, Missouri, the Lake of Creve Coeur dimples in the breezes that bend into its basin of hills, and there, in summer, swains and maidens go to confirm their vows, for the lake has the influence to strengthen love and reunite contentious pairs.
+Not far west of St. Louis, Missouri, the Lake of Creve Coeur dimples in the breezes that bend into its basin of hills, and there, in summer, swains and maidens go to confirm their vows, for the lake influences to strengthen love and reunite contentious pairs.
 One reason ascribed for the presence of this spell concerns a turbulent Peoria, ambitious of leadership and hungry for conquest, who fell upon the Chawanons at this place, albeit he was affianced to the daughter of their chief.
 The girl herself, enraged at the betrayal of the youngster, put herself at the head of her band–a dusky Joan of Arc, and the fight waged so furiously that the combatants, what were left of them, were glad when night fell that they might crawl away to rest their exhausted bodies and nurse their wounds.

-Neither tribe daring to invite a battle after that, hostilities were stopped, but some time later the young captain met the girl of his heart on the shore, and before the amazon could prepare for either fight or flight he had caught her in his arms.
-They renewed their oaths of fidelity, and at the wedding the chief proclaimed eternal peace and blessed the waters they had met beside, the blessing being potent to this day.
+Neither tribe dared to invite a battle after that, and hostilities were stopped, but some time later, the young captain met the girl of his heart on the shore, and before the Amazon could prepare for either fight or flight, he had caught her in his arms.
+They renewed their oaths of fidelity, and at the wedding, the chief proclaimed eternal peace and blessed the waters they had met beside, the blessing being potent to this day.